-Link between Affinity & Revit is bi-directional - GM
+Link between Affinity & Revit is bi-directional; it is direct, via API. - GM

 Yes there is a dynamic bidirectional data connection between Revit and dRofus.
 Direction of information exchange is determined by the user,(Tzveta)

 Q: What is an "IFC" model?[CHRIS MILFORD]